a-vidhawan/cse15l-lab-reports/LabReport-4.md

 ![image](https://user-images.githubusercontent.com/122562955/221543038-dcf2ebd2-8cfb-4eeb-a88d-d9ef1bac89c9.png)

-The `git clone` command downloads all the files from the repositry into the current directory.
+The `git clone` command downloads all the files from the repository into the current directory.

 **Step 6)** Now I executed the command `cd lab7` to change the working directory to lab7, and then executed `ls` to see what was in the repository.